Cedar Grove High School (New Jersey): Athletics

-The softball team has won the Group I state championship in 1977 and 1979 (defeating Hammonton High School in the tournament final both years), 2015 (vs. Henry Hudson Regional High School), 2017 (vs. Metuchen High School) and 2019 (vs. Buena Regional High School).
+The softball team has won the Group I state championship in 1977 and 1979 (defeating Hammonton High School in the tournament final both years), 2015 (vs. Henry Hudson Regional High School), 2017 (vs. Metuchen High School) and 2019 (vs. Buena Regional High School); the program's five titles are tied for eighth-most in the state.
 The 1979 team finished the season 26-0 as the state's only undefeated team after beating Hammonton High School by a score of 6-0 in the Group I championship game.
 NJ.com / The Star-Ledger ranked Cedar Grove as their number-one softball team in the state in 1979.
 In 2004, the team defeated Midland Park High School 2–0, to win the North I, Group I championship.
 The 2006 softball team returned as sectional champion, edging Wallington High School 5–4 in the tournament final.
 The team won the Group I state title in 2017 against Metuchen High School behind a 13-strikeout perfect game by pitcher Mia Faieta in the final game of the tournament.
 The team advanced to the inaugural New Jersey State Interscholastic Athletic Association softball Tournament of Champions as the sixth seed, defeating third-seeded Group II champion Robbinsville High School by a score of 2–1 in the first round before failing to the second-seeded eventual champion Immaculate Heart Academy by 3–0 in the semifinal game, on three runs allowed in the game's first inning.